pkarsy/AutomaticSchoolBellTimer/README.md

 There are a lot of mqtt GUI apps on mobile(and Web) allowing to automate theese commands with buttons if you need this, but I think is overkill, given how rarelly you need to change the settings

+## Do I need to update the tasmota system ?
+Probably not.
+If it is working, dont fix it.
+The same applies for the berry script.

 ## Why not using the buildin tasmota timers
 They are not very convenient for this specific application.
 Also there are cases ( schools with day+afternoon timetable) where the available timers are not enough.
 The "timetable.be" script offers an unlimited number of timers and a relatively easy to use web interface.

-## WIFI6 (5Ghz wifi).
+## 5Ghz wifi.
 Currrently not working
 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
 This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
 When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be trivial to use the new chip, and if I can, I will try to update this page.

-# Using Tasmota instead of an embeded programming language (Arduino, micropython circuitpyton, lua or enen ESP-IDF)
+# Using Tasmota instead of an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF)
 Tasmota solves for us some very important aspects of the project.
+Implementing all theese features in bare metal will be very difficult and time consuming.

 - Network connectivity (this includes WIFI autoconnect, optionally MQTT client autoconnect)
 - A customizable web server, which allows us to create a dedicated page for the timetable.
 - Time Zone and Daylight Time Switching